This blog post was updated on February 8, 2022.

 The Blessing of the Animals Mural by Leo Politi is on display everyday on the exterior of the Biscailuz Building here at El Pueblo.
 The mural commemorates the beloved annual tradition in which Los Angelenos bring their animals to be blessed.
 Check it out on your next visit! . . . .#elpueblola #olverastreet #leopoliti #mural #blessingoftheanimals #lamural #losangeles #dtla #tradition #pets #mural #painting #thisismypueblo

-Also encompassing Olvera Street and the immediate surroundings is the historic El Pueblo de Los Angeles Historical Monument, AKA the Los Angeles Plaza Historic District.
-It’s the oldest part of the city and has a plaque that commemorates the founding of the city and arrival of the very first families to the new pueblo.
-It’s a treasure trove for history buffs as well as it houses beautiful architectural gems like the Nuestra Señora La Reina de Los Ángeles Church, Avila Adobe (the city’s oldest surviving residence), Pico House (an old Italianate-style hotel), and the Old Plaza Fire Station.
+Also encompassing Olvera Street and the immediate surroundings is the historic El Pueblo de Los Ángeles Historical Monument, AKA the Los Angeles Plaza Historic District.
+It’s the oldest part of the city and has a plaque that commemorates the city’s founding and the arrival of the very first families to the new pueblo.
+It’s a treasure trove for history buffs, as well as houses beautiful architectural gems like the Nuestra Señora La Reina de Los Ángeles Church, Avila Adobe (the city’s oldest surviving residence), Pico House (an old Italianate-style hotel), and the Old Plaza Fire Station.

 24th Street Theater

-For those of you who want to connect with Hispanic culture by breaking out some dance moves, you have to wind up at the Conga Room.
+For those who want to connect with Hispanic culture by breaking out some dance moves, you have to wind up at the Conga Room.
 The legendary music venue showcases Latin music artists and DJs that mix and match all the rhythms of Latin America.
 Paintings and sculptures from Hispanic artists adorn the space, adding to the unforgettable authentic ambiance.
-It’s a wonderful celebration of Latinx culture, so make sure to end your night, and your tour, right here!
+It’s a wonderful celebration of Latinx culture, so make sure to end your night!

 Know of any other places in LA that celebrate Hispanic culture and history?
 Share them with us in the comments!